storj-thirdparty/connector-nextcloud/README.md

 ## Overview

-The nextcloud Connector connects to nextcloud, takes complete backup of the data and uploads the backup data on Storj network.
+The nextcloud Connector connects to nextcloud and transfers all the files with the file structure to Storj network.

 ```bash